ahmeddoghri/LinkedScraper/README.md

 1. Open Chrome DevTools while on the LinkedIn page
 2. Go to the Console tab
-3. Look for log messages beginning with "LinkedIn Scraper:"
+3. Look for log messages from the extension
 4. Error messages will provide details about what's failing
+5. The extension provides detailed logging about:
+   - Profile card detection scores
+   - Data extraction attempts
+   - Selector successes and failures
+   - Data quality issues

 You can also inspect the page elements to see if LinkedIn has changed their HTML structure, which may require updating the selectors in `content.js`.

+## Future Enhancements

+Potential improvements for future versions:

+1. Custom field selection for more flexible data extraction
+2. Integration with CRM systems for direct export
+3. Scheduled scraping for automated data collection
+4. Enhanced filtering options for more targeted results
+5. Additional data formats (JSON, Excel) for export

+## License

+This project is for personal and educational use only.
+Please respect LinkedIn's terms of service regarding automated data collection.